 The most interesting AI and ML-based applications for business are platforms for cyber attacks predictions, Amazon’s Alexa for exploring target marketing base, online recruiting automation apps, credit scoring and decision-making solutions for lenders, etc.

-With the growing implementation of AI among banks and fintechs, there is no surprise that the market size of the technology is dramatically increasing.
+With the growing implementation of AI and ML among banks and fintechs, there is no surprise that the market size of the technology is dramatically increasing.
 According to Fortune Business Insights, the market size of artificial intelligence in 2019 was valued at $27.23 billion.
 And this figure is projected to reach $266.92 billion by 2027 – almost tenfold growth in eight years with a CARG of 33.2 percent.

 - Automation leads to both higher production and more efficient use of resources and employees.
 It reduces workflow time and allows time redistribution per task.

 - Data analysis powered with AI and ML can be used to process data more efficiently.
 It can help to build predictive models to process data within seconds and forecast potential outcomes with high chances.